Palestinians arrest negotiations aide suspected of spying for Israel

 The stalemate, as well as Muslim anger over perceived Jewish encroachment on a contested Jerusalem shrine, has contributed to Palestinian street attacks and protests that erupted in October and have drawn a tough response from Israeli security forces.

-(Reporting by Ali Sawafta and Nidal al-Mughrabi; Writing by Dan Williams and Ori Lewis; Editing by Richard Balmforth)
+(Reporting by Ali Sawafta and Nidal al-Mughrabi; Writing by Dan Williams; Editing by Gareth Jones)